top of page

 The Covid Symptom Study: The Genetics of Long COVID-19

-Some people are more likely to get infections, including Covid-19, because of their genes.
+Because of their genes, some people are more likely to get infections, including Covid-19.
 The recent twins' study found that genes explain almost half the risk of catching COVID-19.
-Genetic studies in COVID-19 have been small and focused on severe infection.
-No one has studied long COVID-19 genetics or compared long COVID-19 with the short, or asymptomatic, disease.
+Genetic studies on COVID-19 have been small and focused on severe infection.
+No one has studied long COVID-19 genetics or compared long COVID-19 with the short or asymptomatic disease.
 Genetics also determine immune system responses, like inflammation and many auto-immune diseases.
 Knowing the genes responsible for these conditions will help investigate the genes involved in COVID-19.
 Finally, genes also shape the microbiome.
 The interaction between our genes and the microbiome may also contribute to COVID-19.

 _edited.jpg